 The human spine naturally curves in an S shape.
-“A lot of times when people think of curvatures, they think of scoliosis, but these curves are normal and healthy,” says Jason Queiros, licensed chiropractor at Norwalk Sports and Spine in Connecticut.
 The lumbar spine, in the area of your lower back, curves in toward your belly and then back out toward the sacrum.
+This is supposed to help with proper weight distribution.
+Because of that, your spine is prone to stress.
+This can lead to symptoms including numbness, tingling, pain, and weakness.

 The best mattress for lumbar support

 A medium-firm mattress is a good starting point.
-According to Harvard Health Publishing, a survey of 268 people with low back pain found that those who slept on very firm mattresses had the worst sleep quality, while there was no difference in sleep quality between those who slept on medium-firm or firm beds.
+According to Harvard Health Publishing, a survey of 268 people with low back pain found those who slept on very firm mattresses had the worst sleep quality, while there was no difference in sleep quality between those who slept on medium-firm or firm beds.

 How pillows can help with lumbar support

 The right mattress is only part of the lumbar support equation; your choice of pillow can affect how your back feels as well.
 The best pillow for your lower spine depends on your sleep position.